 In celebration of all things gothic, I designed this shawl for the Halloween installment of Woolgirl’s knitting club.
 I wanted to make the most of this incredible hand-dyed yarn with its brilliant mix of colors, so I kept the design simple.
 Gothica’s shape is an interesting asymmetric triangle; it is fairly shallow at its deepest point and elongated to allow for many different ways of wrapping around the wearer’s shoulders - it can be worn as a traditional shawl or a long scarf.

-I kept the lace pattern super simple - the pattern repeat is only ten stitches wide.
-This is great for beginner lace knitters and is also very convenient for counting stitches.
+The lace pattern is very easy – only ten stitches wide and just a few basic increases and decreases.
+This is great for beginner lace knitters and it is also very convenient for counting stitches.
 I added a few gunmetal-colored beads here and there for extra sparkle, but the shawl will look great even without them (120 6/0 4 mm glass seed beads).

 All in all, Gothica is a quick knit, an excellent last-minute gift idea and a great stash-busting project because it uses only one skein of fingering weight yarn.